bichocj/todo/README.md

-# Getting Started with Create React App
+# RVN Code Challenge by Javier

 This project was bootstrapped with [Create React App]